docker/extensions-sdk/docs/extensions/METADATA.md

 },
 ```

-The composefile would then look like (for exampe with a volume definition):
+The composefile, with a volume definition for example, would look like:

 ```yaml
 services: